 Google Business Services Change Often

-Google is prone to changing their business services, the names of the services, the connections between services, and the rules for using the services.
-Whenever Google makes such changes, the user interface (admin screens) tend to change.
+Google is prone to changing its business services, the services’ names, the connections between services, and the rules for using the services.
+Whenever Google makes such changes, the user interface (admin screens) tends to change.

 Does Google Care About User Experience for Business Owners?

-Some might argue that user experience (UX) for business owners is a low priority at Google, and that Google’s cavalier attitude has spawned widespread usability headaches for business owners who attempt to navigate the ever-changing user interface (UI) for Google’s business services.
+Some might argue that user experience (UX) for business owners is a low priority at Google.
+Google’s cavalier attitude has spawned widespread usability headaches for business owners who attempt to navigate the ever-changing user interface (UI) for Google’s business services.

 Google Support for a User Interface (UI) Question